Sysco Logo

 Sysco LogoSysco Logo PNG

 Despite the highly responsible and complex field of work, the Sysco logo is uncomplicated and straightforward.
-The two-dimensional composition speaks to the wide range of services and their accessibility to anyone in any country around the world.
+The two-dimensional composition speaks to the wide range of services and their accessibility to anyone in any country worldwide.
 Thus, the emblem is maximally understandable, simple, and universal.

 Sysco: Brand overview